anilkumarannam/technical_paper/README.md

 That satisfies the single-responsibility principle.

 ## Open-Closed Principle
-Open-closed Principle (OCP) states that, objects or entities should be open for extension but closed for modification.
-This means that a class should be extendable without modifying the class itself.Let’s revisit the AreaCalculator class and focus on the sum method:
+The open-closed Principle (OCP) states that objects or entities should be open for extension but closed for modification.
+This means that a class should be extendable without modifying the class itself.
+Let’s revisit the AreaCalculator class and focus on the sum method:
 ```
 class AreaCalculator
 {